-Through the Connect to Protect program, we facilitate creating formal displays of locally appropriate plants to supply insects with a source of food.
-The goal of this collaborative project is to provide the public information, plant materials and educational tools for teaching the significance of incorporating native plants on large and small scales alike!
+Connect to Protect creates displays of plants native to your area of Georgia that supply insects with a source of food.
+The goal of this collaborative project is to provide the public information, plant materials, and educational tools for teaching the significance of incorporating native plants on large and small scales alike.
 Connect to Protect gardens range in size from potted gardens to full sized gardens.

-Environmental educators from the State Botanical Garden are available to provide various grade-level educational programs built around the Connect to Protect philosophy.
-By doing this, SBG, through Connect to Protect, ensures that the next generation will not only understand the importance of native plants for biodiversity and pollinators, but will also will harbor an appreciation for the connections between plants, animals and people.
+Environmental educators from the State Botanical Garden are available to provide educational programs built around the Connect to Protect philosophy.
+By doing this, SBG ensures that the next generation of Georgians will not only understand and appreciate the connections between plants, animals, and people.

-Encourage local businesses, schools and homeowners to include native plants in their gardens
+Encourage schools, businesses and parks to include native plants in their landscapes.